kdgregory/pomutil/app-cleaner/README.md

 # Cleaner

-Cleaner takes a single POM and cleans it up according to your options.
+Accepts a set of POMs (or directory containing POMs) and cleans them according to your options.
+Cleaned POMs overwrite original (you do use source control, right?).

 ## Invocation

-    java -jar app-dependency.jar [OPTIONS] [INFILE [[OUTFILE]]
+    java -jar target/app-cleaner-*.jar [OPTIONS] FILE_OR_DIRECTORY

 ## Options